17 Best Things to Do in Surakarta (Solo), The Lost Sunanate of Java

 Surakarta’s history can be wrapped up with a visit to the Keraton, the Sunan’s Palace.

-Today, the Sunan, Pakubuwono XIII, doesn’t have any actual powers, although he’s still a very powerful figure and a strong symbol of the city.
-Thus, many politicians and dignitaries want to have him as an acquaintance.
+Today, the Sunan, Pakubuwono XIII, doesn’t have any actual powers, although he’s still a very influential figure and a strong symbol of the city.
+Many politicians and dignitaries want to have him as an acquaintance.

 The Surakarta Kraton stands as his official residence, although, unlike Yogyakarta’s Sultan, he doesn’t actually live there and the Palace is slowly deteriorating.